Marketing analytics & reporting

 Nothing easier.

-Just grab a marketing report template, add your client’s marketing channels, and tweak the report to customize it for the client in question.
+Just grab a marketing analytics report template, add your client’s marketing channels, and tweak the report to customize it for the client in question.

 Create a report from scratch in Whatagraph